Oxsomi/core3/README.md

 - CMake >=3.13.
 - (Optional on Windows): Vulkan SDK (latest preferred, but at least 1.3.226).
 - If using Vulkan SDK on OSX, make sure to set envar MVK_CONFIG_USE_METAL_ARGUMENT_BUFFERS to 1.
 This can be done in the ~/.bash_profile file by doing export MVK_CONFIG_USE_METAL_ARGUMENT_BUFFERS=1, also set VULKAN_SDK to the right directory there.
-- (Required on Windows for Git Bash, otherwise optional): Git or any tool that can work with GitHub.
+- (Optional): Git or any tool that can work with GitHub.
 - C++ and C compiler such as MSVC, clang or g++/gcc.
-C++ is only used for some dependencies that can't use C such as DXC.
+C++ is only used to interface with some deps not using C such as DXC.
-- Conan to avoid huge build times due to DXC/LLVM/SPIRV.
+- Conan to avoid huge build times due to DXC/Clang/LLVM/SPIRV.

 ## Running requirements

 - Windows (full support).
-- Linux / OS X (**partial** support: no virtual files, nor window support, DXC currently broken).
+- Linux / OS X (**partial** support: no virtual files, nor window support).
 - A 64-bit CPU.
   - Currently only x64 (AMD64) is supported.
 Though ARM could be supported too, by turning off shader compilation and SIMD (**not recommended for production builds!!**).
 The shader compiler currently is the only thing that doesn't support ARM if SIMD is turned off.
   - Even though SSE4.2+ is recommended, this can be explicitly turned off.
 SSE can only be turned off if relax float is turned off; this is because normal floats (without SSE) aren't always IEEE754 compliant.
 SIMD option requires SSE4.2/SSE4.1/SSE2/SSE/SSE3/SSSE3, AES, PCLMULQDQ, BMI1 and RDRAND extensions.